gitipedia/gitipedia.github.io/README.md

-# gitipedia.github.io
+# gitipedia
-A decentralized opensource encyclopedia build on top of github
+A decentralized free encyclopedia built on top of github

+This is the source code of http://gitipedia.github.io